 You can have more than one CCJ at any one time and, if you default on repayments to more than one creditor, a record of each will be shown on your credit file for six years after the date they were issued.
 This could have a serious impact on your credit score and your ability to get credit.

 A record of your CCJ is held by the Registry Trust and is part of the public information that is held on your credit report.
 This means that anyone who carries out a credit search against your name will be able to see it, including credit referencing agencies, banks, lenders, utility companies, landlords and potential employers.

 How does a CCJ affect my credit record?

-A CCJ is evidence that you’ve not been able to pay a debt, or refused to, and this could have a negative impact on your credit record for six years from the date of the judgement, even if you eventually paid off this debt.
+A CCJ is evidence that you’ve not been able to pay a debt, or refused to, and this could have a negative impact on your credit record for six years from the date of the judgement.

 Having a CCJ on your credit file will affect your ability to get credit, but its impact could lessen over time, especially if you handle your credit correctly and make your repayments on time.